7 Piano Sketches: Composition

-7 Piano Sketches is a completely improvised piano album, with the majority of tracks being of low sound quality due to André 3000's recording techniques for this EP; most songs are recorded with an iPhone or laptop microphone.
-The only exception to this is the track "Blueberry Mansions", which was recorded inside of a studio.
+7 Piano Sketches is a completely improvised piano album, with most tracks of low sound quality due to André 3000's recording techniques for this EP; most songs are recorded using an iPhone or laptop microphone.
+The only exception to this is the track "Blueberry Mansions", which was recorded in a studio.
 Hank Shteamer of Pitchfork felt that this gives most tracks a "grainy" sound, with audible background noise "proudly" left intact.
 The majority of the songs on 7 Piano Sketches solely use a piano in their composition, though the track "I Spend All Day Waiting for the Night" has one additional instrument, being a steady drum machine.

-Regarding the song structures: André 3000 described them as being based on piano improvisations.
+Regarding the song structures, André 3000 described them as being based on piano improvisations.
 He explained that his process involved spreading his fingers across the keys and moving them randomly yet deliberately until he discovered something that sounded appealing or intriguing.
 When he found a sequence that felt particularly good, he would attempt to repeat it.
 He also noted that he does not know the specific notes, keys, or chords he plays, but is instead drawn to the sound and physical mechanics of playing the piano.

 In his announcement post for the project on Instagram, André 3000 cited several composers as influences, including Thelonious Monk, McCoy Tyner, Philip Glass, Stephen Sondheim, Joni Mitchell and Vince Guaraldi.

 Release

 André 3000 released 7 Piano Sketches shortly after his appearance at the 2025 Met Gala on May 5, 2025, which featured a grand piano on his back as part of his outfit.
 The EP's cover art is a sketch of this same outfit.
 Along with confirming they were recorded over a decade before his debut album, New Blue Sun (2023), he stated that the recordings had originated as personal voice memos for friends and family, never intended to be shared with the public.
 He noted that the project featured "no bars", in reference to high demand from his fanbase for him to return to rapping.
-André 3000 has since planned to release the EP on vinyl formats, stating that "A lot of times I try to think outside of myself.
-Like, if I was someone else, would I want to buy this and put it in my record collection?
-And I totally would!"
+André 3000 has since planned to release the EP on vinyl formats, stating that he thinks others would want to put it in their collection.

+Film

+In June 2026, André 3000 released a short film inspired by and set to the EP on the streaming platform Mubi.
+In the film, André 3000 walks across New York City holding a sketch notebook with a piano strapped to his back and runs into various characters who reflect his musical identity.